-What's in the Call of Duty: Black Ops 4 multiplayer beta?
+What's in the Call of Duty: Black Ops 4 Blackout beta?

-When does the Black Ops 4 multiplayer beta start?
+When does the Black Ops 4 Blackout beta start?

-How do I get into the Black Ops 4 multiplayer beta?
+How do I get into the Black Ops 4 Blackout beta?

-This beta is private, meaning that you'll have to pre-order Call of Duty: Black Ops 4 if you want to gain access to it.
-If you pre-purchase the game digitally through the PlayStation Store, Microsoft Store, or Blizzard's Battle.net (where the PC version will be distributed), you don't need to do anything, as you'll be automatically signed up for the beta, ready for when it goes live.
+This Blackout beta is private, meaning that you'll have to pre-order Call of Duty: Black Ops 4 if you want to gain access to it.
+If you already played the multiplayer beta, then you don't need to do anything; just keep that file saved on your system, or redownload it, as this will be the same application you'll use to play Blackout.
+For those yet to gain access, you can pre-purchase the game digitally through the PlayStation Store, Microsoft Store, or Blizzard's Battle.net (where the PC version will be distributed).
+Digital customers won't need to do anything else, as you'll be automatically signed up for the beta, ready for when it goes live.

 If you pre-order the game from an actual shop, with actual humans, or from an online retailer like Amazon, you'll find a beta redemption code on your receipt or email confirmation.
 Once you've got the code, head over to the Black Ops 4 website and log in (or create) a Call of Duty account to redeem it, picking your platform of choice for playing the beta.
-This will get you registered, and Activision will email you a Beta Token just before the beta kicks off, which can then be used to access the game itself once everything's up and running.
+This will get you registered, and Activision will email you a Beta Token, which can then be used to access the game itself once everything's up and running.

-Can I pre-load the Black Ops 4 multiplayer beta?
+Can I pre-load the Black Ops 4 Blackout beta?